-Well no, it is not really a wall holding back network fire, it is more like a, uh…uh...a filter?
+Well no, it's not really a wall holding back network fire.
+It's more like a, uh…uh…a filter?

 Could we not have started with a more accurate explanation in the first place?
 How did we get here?

-While working in a lab outside of Boston in the late 1980's, I happened to overhear a conversation our administrator was having with someone on the phone.
+While working in a lab outside of Boston in the late 1980s, I happened to overhear a conversation our administrator was having with someone on the phone.
 The person calling was interested in finding an engineer that knew about the ARPANet.
-Being the only one there at the time our admin looked at me and asked if I would like to talk to a "Colonel Campbell" about the ARPANet.
+Being the only one there at the time, our admin looked at me and asked if I would like to talk to a "Colonel Campbell" about the ARPANet.
 Would I?
 Yes, I would!!
 As Woody Allen said; '80% of success is showing up'.
-What he did not add was where you need to show up...on that day it was the administration office.
+What he failed to mention was where you need to show up.
+On that day, it was the administration office.